Average Percentage Rents Charged in Commercial Leases

 This type of lease agreement is most common for businesses with notoriously large sales volumes, but even a small business that wants to set up shop in a mall—to take advantage of the high volume of foot traffic—may be subject to it.

 Percentage leases don't take a percentage of all sales.
 They include a percentage paid to the landlord or lessor only when a tenant has made a certain amount and exceeded a certain sales threshold in any given month.
-For example, a percentage lease might require a tenant to pay 7 percent of all sales that exceed more than $25,000 in sales in any given month.
-Seven percent is a common percentage lease figure, so if a landlord wants to charge you 10 or 12 percent, be leary.
+For example, a percentage lease might require a tenant to pay 7% of all sales that exceed more than $25,000 in sales in any given month.
+Seven percent is a common percentage lease figure, so if a landlord wants to charge you 10% or 12%, be leery.

-At this point, you must pay 7 percent of each and every dollar in sales over the $57.142.
+At this point, you must pay 7% of each and every dollar in sales over the $57,142.

 It's important to note that your gross receipts are really what counts when it comes to percentage rent—your revenues before you pay other expenses.
 In all likelihood, any potential landlord you deal with will ask for your minimum yearly sales and then she or he will calculate your base rent based on this information.

 Negotiating the Percentage

 There usually is not be much wiggle room when it comes to negotiating the percentage amount your landlord has in mind—unless of course they are being unscrupulous and want to charge a 10 percent or higher percentage.
 However, that doesn't mean you can't negotiate.
 You might find that a landlord is somewhat open to discussing the sales threshold after which the percentage rate kicks in.
 Obviously, the higher it is, the lower your total rent for the year will be.